Pearly penile papules: Treatment

 Generally, reassurance is given and no treatment is needed.
-Laser or cryotherapy may be considered for people who find PPPs distressing to look at or feel excessive embarrassment.
+Laser or cryotherapy may be considered for men who find PPPs distressing to look at or feel excessive embarrassment.

 Carbon dioxide laser generally has good outcomes with skin healing within seven days.
 The procedure requires anaesthesia, may need to be performed more than once, and has a risk of bleeding, scarring and colour changes.
 Another procedure involves a hyfrecator.